Please follow these preparations before continuing with this how to.

-Install Adobe Brackets on your computer and then open the editor.
+- Open Adobe Brackets after the installation completes.
 Your screen should look similar to this this:

-For the Widget Development Plugin for Adobe Brackets extension, click Install:
+2.1 Adding the Widget Development Plugin for Brackets

-The Widget Development Plugin will now be available in Adobe Brackets.
+- Click Install for the Widget Development Plugin for Adobe Brackets extension: The Widget Development Plugin is now available in Adobe Brackets.

-Select File > New Widget from the menu:
+- Select File > New Widget from the menu to start.

-The name of the widget is very important, as this name is the name used in Mendix.
-Using the CamelCase naming convention is strongly recommended.
-Each new widget should have an author, version number, copyright, license, package name, widget name, and path defined before you can click OK.
-The location directory must also exist.
+The name of the widget is very important, this name is the name used in Mendix.
+It is strongly recommended to use CamelCase naming convention.
+Each new widget should at have an author, version number, copyright, license, package name, widget name and path defined before you can click OK.
+The location directory must alsoexist.

 - The author should only contain a-z and A-Z characters